Papyrus 16: Description

-The manuscript is written in a documentary hand.
-There are about 37-38 lines per page.
-Grenfeld and Hunt conjectured that 𝔓^{15} and 𝔓^{16} might have been part of the same manuscript.
-Both manuscripts have the same formation of letters, line space, and punctuation.
+The manuscript is written in a competent literary hand that is sometimes described as belonging to the "severe style."
+There are about 37-38 lines per page. 𝔓^{15} and 𝔓^{16} were almost certainly part of the same manuscript.

 The nomina sacra are written in an abbreviated way.
 The text was not corrected.

 The Greek text of this codex is a representative of the Alexandrian text-type (rather proto-Alexandrian).
-Aland placed it in Category I. This manuscript diverges from the text of UBS4 8 times, from Codex Vaticanus 9 times, and from Codex Sinaiticus 10 times.
-P16 diverges from readings of the majority of all New Testament manuscripts 11 times.
+Aland placed it in Category I. This manuscript diverges from the text of UBS4 8 times, from Codex Vaticanus 9 times, and from Codex Sinaiticus 10 times. 𝔓^{16} diverges from readings of the majority of all New Testament manuscripts 11 times.

-It is currently housed at the Egyptian Museum (JE 47424) in Cairo.
+It is currently housed at the Bibliotheca Alexandrina (BAAM 0544) in Alexandria.